Frequently Asked Questions

 Current initiatives to end the abuse of children believed to be witches includes:

 Direct support to the children: There are several small, local civil society organisations, some faith–based, some secular, which provide support to children who have been affected by accusations of witchcraft.
 These organisations are often, but not always, supported by overseas partners.
 They provide a range of support including food, clothing, medical care, legal services, counselling, education and accommodation to children who have been accused of witchcraft.
-Examples of such organisations include the Basic Rights Counsel Initiative and the Society for Youth Development and Rescue Initiative in Nigeria (supported by Safe Child Africa) and EPED in DR Congo (supported by the The Bethany Children’s Trust).
+Examples of such organisations include the Basic Rights Counsel Initiative and the Society for Youth Development and Rescue Initiative in Nigeria, and EPED in DR Congo.
 There are also a number of concerned individuals who take it upon themselves to provide help and care for children affected by witchcraft accusations.
 However, the capacity of these organisations and individuals is nowhere near sufficient to meet the needs of all the children who require their support.
 Very little such support is provided by government, particularly in African countries.

 Prevention: There have been a number of community engagement initiatives aimed at reducing and preventing the abuse of children believed to be witches.
 These include raising awareness of the issue in local and international media, child rights workshops with affected communities, production of films, books and a music album and events focusing on children’s rights and witchcraft accusations.